drocheam/optrace/docs/source/development/testing.rst

 Platform Testing
 __________________________________

-Platform testing is done with the
+Platform testing is performed with the
 `os_comp.yml <https://github.com/drocheam/optrace/blob/main/.github/workflows/os_comp.yml>`_ workflow.
 It executes the os tox environment (run with :bash:`tox -e os`), which runs a subset of all available tests.
 These tests include relevant, possibly platform-dependent cases, including: